What is asthma?

 - Sleep apnea

-Work with your provider to treat any of these problems.
+Work with your healthcare provider to treat any of these problems.

 The strong feelings that go with laughing and crying can trigger asthma symptoms.
-You can learn how to better manage your emotions.
+Stress and anxiety can also trigger asthma.
+If you are having trouble with stress and strong emotions, speak with your healthcare provider.

 Key points about asthma